2021 Naples municipal election: Electoral system

 The voting system is used for all mayoral elections in Italy, in the cities with a population higher than 15,000 inhabitants.
 Under this system, voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
 If no candidate receives 50% of votes during the first round, the top two candidates go to a second round after two weeks.
 The winning candidate obtains a majority bonus equal to 60% of seats.
 During the first round, if no candidate gets more than 50% of votes but a coalition of lists gets the majority of 50% of votes or if the mayor is elected in the first round but its coalition gets less than 40% of the valid votes, the majority bonus cannot be assigned to the coalition of the winning mayor candidate.

 The election of the City Council is based on a direct choice for the candidate with a maximum of two preferential votes, each for a different gender, belonging to the same party list: the candidate with the majority of the preferences is elected.
 The number of the seats for each party is determined proportionally, using D'Hondt seat allocation.
 Only coalitions with more than 3% of votes are eligible to get any seats.

 Background

-The center-left coalition will not nominate their candidate through the primary election in order to avoid the same troubles that happened during the last municipal primary election in Naples.
-Through the municipal secretary of the Democratic Party, the coalition is seeking for an alliance with the Five Star Movement and Italian Left.
+The center-left coalition did not nominate their candidate through a primary election, in order to avoid the same troubles that happened during the previous municipal primary election in Naples.
+Through the municipal secretary of the Democratic Party Marco Sarracino, the coalition sought an alliance with the Five Star Movement and Italian Left.

 Parties and candidates

-This is a list of the parties (and their respective leaders) which will participate in the election.
+This is a list of the parties (and their respective leaders) which participated in the election.